braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 > **Property Formats**
  >
-	- `EMPTY` Empty has an empty value and is typically used as a result or query to execute some code.

-	- `STRING` String is a char array.

-	- `STRINGLIST` StringList is a cell array with char arrays.

-	- `LOGICAL` Logical is a boolean value.

-	- `OPTION` Option is a char array representing an option within a set defined in the element (case sensitive).
+	- `EMPTY` Empty has an empty value and is typically used as a result or query to execute some code.- `STRING` String is a char array.- `STRINGLIST` StringList is a cell array with char arrays.- `LOGICAL` Logical is a boolean value.- `OPTION` Option is a char array representing an option within a set defined in the element (case sensitive).
 > ```matlab
-> '` for red.
->
-> 	- `ALPHA` Alpha is a transparency level between 0 and 1.
->
-> 	- `SIZE` Size represents the size of a graphical componet.
-It is a positive number (default = 1).
+> '` for red.- `ALPHA` Alpha is a transparency level between 0 and 1.- `SIZE` Size represents the size of a graphical componet.
+It is a positive number (default = 1).- `MARKER` Marker represents the marker style.
->
-> 	- `MARKER` Marker represents the marker style.
 > ```